noah978/Delta-Docs/skins/README.md

 #### inputFrame <a id="inputframe"></a>

 Each Delta emulation core outputs a standard sized frame for the internal resolution of the particular console.
 For your easy reference, all of the consoles and the full size of their `inputFrame` is shown below.
+The `inputFrame` property can also be omitted in which case Delta will just select the full screen output.

 | Console | Full inputFrame | Aspect Ratio |
 | :--- | :--- | :--- |